This perfect Perth to Esperance road trip itinerary for anyone looking for adventure along the Western Australia coastline!

 Considered one of the best places in the world to see orcas in the wild, the largest known congregation of orcas in the southern hemisphere gathers here in Bremer Bay from January to March.

-Whale watching cruises like this one are available to take you out to see them up close.
+Whale watching cruises are available to take you out to see them up close.

 If you’re lucky, you may also see sperm whales, pilot whales and sunfish during this period.